Travelling to Europe after Brexit, a guide

 The good news is that UK holidaymakers will continue to have access to emergency and necessary healthcare when travelling to the EU.
 Your existing EHIC will remain valid until its expiry date, at which point you can apply for the new UK Global Health Insurance Card (GHIC).
 The GHIC is free and should be claimed directly from the NHS.
 Avoid the websites offering to ‘help’ with applications and charging for their services – the forms are very simple to fill out and no company can fast track your application.

-However, if you are travelling to Iceland, Liechtenstein, Norway or Switzerland, you will no longer be covered by the EHIC or the new GHIC.
+However, if you are travelling to Iceland, Liechtenstein or Norway you will no longer be covered by the EHIC or the new GHIC.
 In Norway, you can use a UK passport to get medically necessary healthcare such as emergency treatment, or to treat a pre-existing condition.

 Travelling with a health condition

 Your EHIC/GHIC will cover medically necessary treatment such as dialysis, cancer care or oxygen treatment but you may need to pre-arrange it directly with your healthcare provider.
 You should speak to your doctor before you travel and buy additional travel insurance with healthcare cover for your condition.

 Travelling with medicines

 If you need to take medicines with you, then you will need a letter to prove that it’s prescribed to you if it contains a ‘controlled drug’.
 (Speak to your doctor or pharmacist.)
 You may need to show this letter at the border when you enter or leave the UK.
 You may also need a licence for controlled drugs if your trip is longer than three months, or you are travelling with more than three months’ supply.

 Healthcare when travelling to Ireland